Discrete Vector Bundles with Connection: Discrete Vector Bundles with Connection

 \end{definition}

-The defining feature of the covariant derivative in smooth geometry is a Leibniz rule with respect to multiplying a section of a bundle by a function on the base.
-This is proved in Proposition~\ref{prop:Leibniz1} after we have introduced a discrete wedge product and therefore justifies our terminology in the above definition.

-\begin{remark} The covariant derivative completely determines the data (2) in Definition~\ref{defn:dvbwc}.
-As such, (following the convention in differential geometry) we use the notation $(E,\nabla)$ to refer to a discrete vector bundle with connection over a simplicial complex $X$. \end{remark}
+\begin{remark} We observe that the parallel transport maps (2) in Definition~\ref{def:dvbwc} are equivalent data to the covariant derivative $\nabla$.
+As such, we often use the notation $(E,\nabla)$ for a discrete vector bundle with connection. \end{remark}